2015 National Games of India: Games Village

 The Games Village is constructed based on the novel concept of prefabricated housing technology.
 The prefabricated housing would go well with the concept of Green Games as it is environmentally friendly, lightweight, energy efficient and faster to construct.
 One major advantage of this technology is that the individual housing units can be dismantled and relocated to other locations after the Games with additional cost in the form of steel Flashing / trims, civil foundation, internal electrification and plumbing, hardware, floor finish, wall cladding etc.

 A total of 365 pre-fab houses occupying 5 athletes per room while team officials and coaches will be allocated single or double rooms.
 Social infrastructures such as kitchen, food courts, reception desks, medical centre, recreational zone, health club, open-air theatre, conference halls etc. are included in the Games Village.
 Apart from these, it also has house-keeping, solid waste management, security, clean water distribution facilities and even landscaping.

-The Games Village is a ‘miniature India' as this venue is supposed to be the most vocal and visual representation of India's national integration at the Games.
+The Games Village is described as a ‘miniature India', as the venue is intended to be a representation of India's national integration at the Games.